Cloud Security Best Practices

-Arcane Strategies takes security seriously and may be obliged, by state and/or federal law, to enforce security practices for the protection of PII and PCI data.
-This is required by sites accepting credit card payments, personal identification information, healthcare and patient data, bio-pharmaceutical and FDA regulated data, government compliance, and more.
+Arcane Strategies takes security seriously and may be obliged, by state and/or federal law, to enforce cloud security best practices for the protection of PII and PCI data.
+This may be required but is not limited to sites accepting credit card payments, personal identification information, healthcare and patient data, bio-pharmaceutical and FDA regulated data, or subject to government compliance and GDPR compliance.
 Arcane Strategies will make no exception, by client request or otherwise, toward ensuring compliance with regulations such as HIPAA, PCI, FDA CFR-21, Govt 508, or otherwise.
 As a service provider, Arcane Strategies does not accept responsibility for the hosting provider’s responsibilities to the aforementioned compliance laws and regulations nor ISO, RFC, IA/IEC or ISA99 standards.
 Arcane Strategies is not an ISO certified cyber security service provider.

-- Secure Keys and Passwords: Private/Public Keys and all passwords are only shared within Arcane’s network, through an encrypted password vault behind Arcane’s VPN and Arcane’s DevOps tool.
+- Secure Keys and Passwords: Private/Public Keys and all passwords are only shared within Arcane’s network, through an encrypted password vault behind Arcane’s VPN and Arcane’s DevOps tool and/or your provider’s password vault (such as AWS Secrets Manager).

 - Secure Handling of Data and Communications: Email communication which may contain PII data is communicated through Arcane’s private mail server, which may be downloaded to encrypted mail clients on computers which maintain realtime security scans (product names hidden for your security) and access mail only over private and secured networks, through Arcane’s VPN.
-Application databases which may contain PII data are only accessed manually by engineers on these same environments.
-Database backups may be stored on Arcane Strategies’s central server, which is accessible only through Arcane’s VPN, BitBucket (security measures: https://www.atlassian.com/trust/policies/cloud-security), or Arcane’s staging server, which employs 100% of the recommended and required security protocols, detailed on this page.
-Both environments are protected by Amazon Web Services’ data center security measures, as defined here: https://aws.amazon.com/security/
+Application databases which may contain PII data are only accessed manually by authorized engineers on these same environments.
+Database backups containing sensitive data will never exit your network or hosting provider.
+Databases for non-sensitive data such as informational websites may be stored on Arcane Strategies’s central server, which is accessible only through Arcane’s VPN, BitBucket (security measures: https://www.atlassian.com/trust/policies/cloud-security), or an authorized staging server, where production data may be acceptable and containing no sensitive information, and which employs 100% of the recommended and required security protocols, detailed on this page.
+Arcane’s AWS environments are protected by Amazon Web Services’ data center security measures, as defined here: https://aws.amazon.com/security/

-- Stack and Codebase Auditing: Our proprietary devops tool will run daily checks of your system’s entire server stack, to determine security flaws in services, components, database, and backend codebase, to offer recommended resolution.
+- Stack and Codebase Auditing: Our proprietary devops tool will run daily checks of your system’s entire server stack, to determine security flaws in services, components, database, and backend codebase, to offer recommended resolution, where feasible.

 - Configure Security Group / Firewall: At minimum, your provider should offer a firewall where Arcane will be able to restrict access only to required ports.
 Arcane will identify all unused ports and secure them through your security group, firewall, and/or IP Tables.

-- Install Security Monitoring Services: Arcane will install security services both on your server and through our remote monitoring server, which will alert our team in the event of an exploit and/or provide logs of vulnerabilities and exploits for future investigations.
+- Install Security Monitoring Services: Arcane will install remote monitoring, intrusion detection, and vulnerability scanning security services both on your server and through our remote monitoring server, which will alert our team in the event of an exploit and/or provide logs of vulnerabilities and exploits for future investigations.
 For your security, we will not publish this list but your representative may provide you more information upon your request.

 - DDoS Prevention via IP Throttling: Arcane Strategies will configure your firewall to track and block IP’s attempting brute force or denial or service attacks on vulnerable ports.

-Arcane Strategies will recommend the following security methods
+Arcane Strategies will recommend the following cloud security best practices and security methods

 As the client, you accept responsibility for any security breaches resulting from declining any of the following methods: